zuzann18/Predictive-Analysis-of-FIFA/README.md

 ##### Recall:
 Measures the ability of the model to capture all actual instances of each score.
 ##### F1-Score:
 Harmonic mean of precision and recall, providing a single metric to gauge the quality of predictions, especially useful with imbalanced classes.
+A high F1-score suggests a robust balance between precision and recall.
+It is especially important when you need a reliable model that does not favor precision over recall or vice versa.
+For sports scores, this means the model accurately predicts the scores while also not missing many actual scores
 ##### Support:
 The number of actual occurrences of each class in the dataset, which helps understand the class distribution.